Max-and-Duke/Max-and-Duke/GameDesignDocument.md

 ### 🎨 Artwork
 Most of the artwork is based on that from the movie.
-Here is a sample screen short:
+Here is a draft screen shot for the sake of demonstration:

 ![](samplescreenshot.png)